alexhmontgomery/gabble-app/README.md

 * PostgresQL - database management system

 ## Development Notes
 This was the first full stack project that I built using an object relational database.
+I had to learn how to handle the associations between multiple tables.
+I had to manage the one-to-many relationships of users to gabs and gabs to likes.